darwino/darwino-documentation/UI Libraries/SMPL - Notifications and Messages.md

 Error messages can be added using the `Messages.add()` method.
 It assumes that a `Messages` component has been properly instantiated at the page level (See: Preparing the application).

-Each message has an id so if a message with the same id is already displayed, then it is replaced by the new one.
-Else a new message is added to the stack.
+Each message has an `id`.
+If a message with the same id is already displayed, then it is replaced by the new one.
+If not, a new message is added to the stack.

     <Button bsStyle="primary" onClick={()=>
         mainForm.getMessages().add({